NewsCred marketing website

 • Users wanted to understand how irregularies fit into the bigger picture; to tell a story about who is impacted and the level of severity.

-• Users wanted to adjust the algorithm's sensitivity to accommodate seasonality.
+• Users wanted to adjust the algorithm's sensitivity (common use case: seasonality).

 • Users wanted to increase the time window to show anomalies beyond the previous two hours.